ESTOS/stunturn/README.md

 ```

-## Get logs and info
+## Get UCServer configuration info
-In order to get logs, use the following command:
+In order to get configuration info, use the following command:
 ```
 docker logs stunturn
 ```